Thomas J. Cram: Biography

-In 1841, Cram participated in the United States Lake Survey.
-His portion of the survey began at Green Bay and moved south toward Chicago while William G. Williams began his portion at Green Bay and moved north toward Mackinac Island.
+In 1841, Cram began work with the United States Lake Survey.
+His portion of its survey began at Green Bay, Wisconsin, and moved south toward Chicago while William G. Williams began his portion at Green Bay and moved north toward Mackinac Island.

-In 1843, Cram conducted work in Louisville, Kentucky to improve navigation of the falls on the Ohio River.
-Cram recommended the expansion of the canal and construction of a second canal to provide two way river traffic, however the recommendations were not approved by Congress and were not implemented.
+In 1843, Cram conducted work in Louisville, Kentucky, to improve navigation of the Falls of the Ohio on the Ohio River.
+He recommended the expansion of the Louisville and Portland Canal and construction of a second canal to provide two-way river traffic, but Congress did not approve his recommendations and they were not implemented.

 In 1844, Cram was assigned to improve the harbor works at St. Louis, Missouri.
-The harbor required improvements since the flow of the Mississippi River had formed sandbars that trapped ships or required long diversions to avoid them.
+The harbor required improvements because the flow of the Mississippi River had formed sandbars that trapped ships or required long diversions to avoid them.
 He proposed several works to remedy the situation but they were deemed too experimental and expensive.
-The construction of a dam was selected and work began on it until the outbreak of the Mexican American War.
+The construction of a dam was selected and work began on it until it was interrupted by the outbreak of the Mexican-American War in 1846.

-In 1845, Cram served as chief topographical engineer in the Army of Occupation under General Zachary Taylor during the Mexican American War.
-He conducted systematic topographic surveys of the Nueces River, the Laguna de la Madre and Aransas Bay.
+In 1845, Cram served as chief topographical engineer in the Army of Occupation under Major General Zachary Taylor during the Mexican-American War.
+He conducted systematic topographic surveys of the Nueces River, the Laguna de la Madre, and Aransas Bay.
 He fell ill with dysentery and was replaced by George Meade.

-From 1847 to 1855, he worked as an assistant to the U.S. National Geodetic Survey of the Coast and had responsibility for the New England region.
+From 1847 to 1855, he worked as an assistant in the United States Coast Survey and had the responsibility for the New England region.

 From 1855 to 1858 he was the chief topographical engineer for the Department of the Pacific.
-He led survey teams on expeditions through the Oregon and Washington Territories and worked to determine the feasibility of a water route to the Pacific through Central America.
+He led survey teams on expeditions through the Oregon and Washington Territories and worked to determine the feasibility of a water route to the Pacific Ocean through Central America.

-In 1861, Cram was promoted to major in August and then lieutenant colonel in September.
-He served as aide to General John E. Wool from 1861 to 1863 and was engaged in the campaign to capture Norfolk, Virginia, in May 1862.
-Lt.
-Col. Cram was transferred to the Army Corps of Engineers when the Topographical Engineers were disbanded in 1863, and was promoted to full colonel at the end of the war in 1865.
-He was later brevetted to Major General to recognize his war service, and served until his retirement in 1869.
+The American Civil War broke out in April 1861.
+Cram was promoted to major in August 1861 and then to lieutenant colonel in September 1861.
+He served as aide to Brigadier General — from May 1862 Major General — John E. Wool from 1861 to 1863 and was engaged in the campaign to capture Norfolk, Virginia, in May 1862.
+Cram transferred to the United States Army Corps of Engineers when the Topographical Engineers were disbanded in 1863, and was promoted to colonel at the end of the war in 1865.
+He was later brevetted to major general to recognize his war service, and served until his retirement in 1869.

-Cram died in Philadelphia, Pennsylvania and was interred at Laurel Hill Cemetery.
+Cram died in Philadelphia, Pennsylvania, and was interred at Laurel Hill Cemetery.